bhisaac/5eFP/5eFP-SRD.md

 ***Chain Mail.*** Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing and to cushion the impact of blows.
 The suit includes gauntlets.

 ### Heavy Armor
-***Half Plate.*** Half plate consists of shaped metal plates that cover most of the wearer’s body.
-It does not include leg protection beyond simple greaves that are attached with leather straps.

 ***Plate.*** Plate consists of shaped, interlocking metal plates to cover the entire body.
 A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
 Buckles and straps distribute the weight over the body.

 ...